Timothy Dempsey: Day Nursery and Women's Hotel

 Following the success of the hotel for men, Dempsey turned his attention to the needs of women.
 In 1910, he started a daycare for children in a building at 1019 North Sixth Street, named the St. Patrick's Day Nursery and Emergency Home, which could accommodate 100 children of poor working women.
 He reasoned that by providing childcare options to mothers without a husband, whether due to desertion, untimely death, incarceration or illness, it might prevent some children from being given up as wards of the state.
 At first, care was provided by lay women, and then briefly by the Sisters of St. Joseph of Carondelet.
 In 1913, it was moved into a better quarter behind the parish school at 1209 North Sixth Street.
 Then, by 1916, the Daughters of Charity of Saint Vincent de Paul took over and remained in charge for many years.

-Once the day nursery was established, Dempsey was approached by Miss Nellie Sullivan, with the request that he establish a hotel for women just as he had for men.
+Once the day nursery was established, Dempsey was approached by Nellie Sullivan, with the request that he establish a hotel for women just as he had for men.
 Father Tim agreed and in 1911 Miss Sullivan became the first guest in the St. Patrick's Hotel for Working-women, located at 1402 North Broadway in St. Louis, the former location of the Bemont Hotel.
 Later, the hotel was moved to 1421 Hogan Street.
 By the time of Dempsey's death in 1936, the hotel for working women had provided 150,000 free lodgings and 200,000 free meals.

 In 1922, Dempsey recognized a need to provide poor children with proper nutrition and instruction to prevent tuberculosis, which was prevalent at the time.
 To supply poor families with clothing, furniture and food, he established the White Cross Crusade, which was creatively funded by the sale of recycled newspaper.

-Other Causes
+Other causes

 With a great number of people out of work during the Great Depression, Dempsey opened his "Free Lunch Room" in 1931, which served over 3,000,000 meals over five years.
 In addition to serving meals, Dempsey's program also provided 500 weekly food baskets to poor families.

 In an era of segregation, Dempsey's practice was racially inclusive.
 In 1922, seeing a need, he established his "Home for Colored Men," located at 1127 North Sixth Street in St. Louis.
 As many as 300 men were sheltered there at one time and it recorded providing shelter for 60,000 per year.
 In one accounting from 1934, his church congregation was described as, "Old and young, colored and white (all intermingle here) they fill three-fourths of the pews.
 Toward the front are a few colored women."

 Further aiding children, Dempsey also created and sponsored Father Tim's Boys Drum and Bugle Corps and Pipers Band, which played at his funeral.